knightmoves-curriculum/advanced-c-sharp/009-4xx-response/README.md

 }
 ```

-In the coding exercise, you will ...
+In the coding exercise, you will use the NotFound response code method.

 ## Main Points